tomhoyland/agile-delivery-diaries/README.md

 - Anyone wanting to improve their agile, DevOps, product development or delivery practices
 - Anyone who wants a good yarn on what went well, what didn't and the lessons learned
 - People with job titles like; Agile Coach, Scrum Master, Delivery Manager, Agile/DevOps/Squad Lead, Release Train Engineer (if you’re into all that SAFe stuff), Head of Delivery etc.
+### Who it isn’t for
-— If you’re a Project Manager (in the classical sense) then stop reading, this is not for you.
+- Are you a Project Manager (in the classical sense)?
+Then stop reading now, this is not for you.
 Go read a Prince2 manual instead and create a Gantt chart.
+Only joking, you’ll find some useful thing in here too.
+In some ways it will be very different to the way you’ve been working and in some cases very similar.
 ## How is it structured?
 ### A Recipe
 - Essentially it’s an ordered list of steps and things to do.
 Think of it as a recipe.
 The sequence begins from the position of a new Agile Coach/Scrum Master/Delivery Lead joining a team and sets out useful things to do to help understand, support and nurture a them on their journey.
 The content is based on my personal experiences of working with a variety of teams in a range of settings.